kurko/ember-json-api/README.md

 ### License

-This code abides to the MIT license. http://opensource.org/licenses/MIT
+This code abides to the MIT license: http://opensource.org/licenses/MIT